ErikPillon/Thesys/README.md

 - [x] Define the above functions for a displacement $\delta$
 - [x] Define the above functions for a double displacement $\delta'$
 - [x] Plot the energy of the first displacement toward the second displacement configuration wrt $\alpha$
-- [ ] Define the energy wrt alpha for the displacement in a square lattice
+- [x] Define the energy wrt alpha for the displacement in a square lattice
-- [ ] Triangular excitation with parameter h/a and alpha=1
+- [x] Triangular excitation with parameter h/a and alpha=1
 - [ ] Try to do the calculation for a rectangular lattice
+- [ ] Calculations for multiple different movements

 ## External links
 This work is updated also on my personal [ResearchGate webpage](https://www.researchgate.net/project/Long-range-electron-electron-interactions-and-charge-frustration-2).